 Omaha Chapter 7 and Chapter 13 Bankruptcy Lawyers Serving All of Nebraska

 The idea of bankruptcy terrifies many people.
 You likely believe that filing for Chapter 7 or Chapter 13 means that you will lose all of your property.
 You are likely unsure of what debts can be discharged through bankruptcy, whether you are even eligible to file, and how it will other wise impact your life.
 The bankruptcy process can be used to eliminate credit card debt, to discharge medical bills, to stop a wage garnishment and to help you keep your home and your car.
 These are just a few ways in which the process can put you on the right path.
 It is important you hire an attorney who understands the Nebraska bankruptcy process so that your case moves along as efficiently as possible.
 Contact our office online or by telephone today.

-Once you retain attorneys Burke Smith and Dana Ulrich they will immediately begin the process.
-After meeting with you and explaining how the bankruptcy process works in Nebraska, they will help you determine whether Chapter 7 or Chapter 13 bankruptcy is best for you.
-The sooner you start the process then the sooner you rid yourself of debt you cannot afford.
+Once you retain attorney Burke Smith, he will immediately begin the process.
+After meeting with you and explaining how the bankruptcy process works in Nebraska, he will help you determine whether Chapter 7 or Chapter 13 bankruptcy is best for you.
+The sooner you start the process, the sooner you rid yourself of debt you cannot afford.
 Our office is in Omaha and we service the entire state.

 Take a Stand Against Harassing Debt Collectors

 The law places limits on what bill collectors can and cannot do.
 Unfortunately these same collectors often break the law when collecting consumer debt.
 Our Omaha lawyers will stand up for your rights under the Fair Debt Collection Practices Act (FDCPA).
 If you are a Nebraska resident being harassed by bill collectors then contact us immediately as you may be entitled to compensation.
 Remember, you do not have to file bankruptcy to protect your rights under the FDCPA.